 • Shopping Day – You may be thinking I’ve lost my mind with this one!
 But shopping with kids can be a really good way to teach them about money or you can just go window shopping.
 This would be a fun one if you have girls but there are lots of fun stores that boys love too, Scheels, Cabela’s or The Lego Store.
 For a slightly different twist, give each child a dollar and let them choose a gift at the dollar store for another member of the family and exchange them over lunch or dinner.

 • Service Day – Even young kids recognize the good feeling of doing something kind for someone else, but it can be tricky to find service opportunities for kids.
 Think of someone who could use some help and take them a meal, visit, or do yard work for them.
-Another option is to arrange to go to a nursing home and play games with the residents.
 There are also opportunities to donate blankets and more to Primary Children’s Hospital.
 For more possibilities, go to Utah Commission on Volunteers.

 • Movie Day – Go see a movie in the theater (tips for saving money at the movies here).
 But if going out to a movie isn’t in the cards then rent or download a movie at home.
 For a more creative approach, let the kids write, direct and shoot their own movie.
 Either way you do it, don’t forget the popcorn!